Series 1 - Episode 7

 when he joins an airline to find a murderer

 Some editions of the TV Times showed the photograph of Fiona Dorne and Patrick Macnee at the top of the page with the listing.

 |Television Wales & West||-||-|

 - This episode is almost entirely lost - no scripts and no film; all we have is a single publicity still which was printed in TV Times.
-The scant information we have is taken from newspaper articles and the TV Times listings of the day (including that photograph), and from Dave Rogers' researches in the 1980s, which seem to have been based on original paperwork from the show which is now missing.
+The scant information we have is taken from newspaper articles and the TV Times listings of the day (including that photograph), and from Dave Rogers' researches in the 1980s and 1990s, which seem to have been based on original paperwork from the show which is now missing.
 Dave Rogers' first book simply reproduced the TV Times summary but The Complete Avengers and The Ultimate Avengers have a longer synopsis.

 - This episode seems to have much of the same plot points as the Dangerman episode, Sabotage with a bit of The Contessa and The Professionals mixed in.
 Interestingly, Australian actor Alex Scott appeared in two of those episodes.

 - Originally not in the first run of eight episodes, this story was slotted into the seventh position due to delays with Patrick Brawn's adaptation of Fred Edge's Canadian TV script for The Radioactive Man.
 Ashes of Roses was also move down ,ending up in ninth spot.